Community Health Nurse

 Some work in primary care settings.
 Others are self-employed and work on a contract basis.

-Advancement may mean focusing on a certain type of health care service (such as palliative care, health education, genetic counselling, or teen sexual health).
-It could also mean serving a specific client population (such as seniors or school children).
+Advancement may mean focusing on a certain type of health-care service.
+This could include palliative care, health education, genetic counselling, or teen sexual health.
+It could also mean serving a specific client population such as seniors or school children.

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.